fantasycalendar/FoundryVTT-Sequencer/README.md

 ## Changelog

 ### Version 1.0.0
-- *Sequencer* - Added `SequencerEffectManager`
+- *Sequencer* - Added `Sequencer.EffectManager`
-  - Added `SequencerEffectManager.endEffect()` which given a name will end any effects that fits the given parameters
+  - Added `Sequencer.EffectManager.endEffect()` which given a name will end any effects that fits the given parameters
-  - Added `SequencerEffectManager.endAllEffects()` which will terminate all effects on the canvas
+  - Added `Sequencer.EffectManager.endAllEffects()` which will terminate all effects on the canvas
+- *Sequencer* - `SequencerDatabase` is deprecated, and is now accessible with `Sequencer.Database` - 1.1.0 will remove the old path entirely
+- *Sequencer* - `SequencerDatabaseViewer` is deprecated, and is now accessible with `Sequencer.DatabaseViewer` - 1.1.0 will remove the old path entirely
+- *Sequencer* - `SequencerPreloader` is deprecated, and is now accessible with `Sequencer.Preloader` - 1.1.0 will remove the old path entirely
-- *Sequencer* - Fixed Documents not properly resolving into their canvas object
+- *Sequencer* - Fixed Documents sometimes not properly resolving to their PlaceableObject
 - *Effects* - Added `.attachTo()` which causes the effect to be attached to a given object
 - *Effects* - Added `.persist()` which causes the effect to become permanent on the canvas until removed
 - *Effects* - Added `.extraEndDuration()` which allows `.persist()`-ed effects to stick around for a bit longer instead of end immediately
+- *Effects & Sounds* - Added support for wildcard paths

 ### Version 0.6.12
 - *Sequencer* - Fixed an issue where the preloader would sometimes fail to preload